sulcgroup/oxdna-viewer/README.md

 3) "npm install --save @types/three"

-   If it goes wrong, open the package.json file and change "name", may be into "types/three-test" and try again
+   If it goes wrong, open the package.json file and change "name", into "types/three-test" and try again

    Refer to https://thisdavej.com/node-newbie-error-npm-refusing-to-install-package-as-a-dependency-of-itself/